Salem Radio Network News Wednesday, April 8, 2026

 By Neil J Kanatt

-The company plans to launch an exclusive-brand assortment on TikTok Shop, in a move to attract Gen Z and Gen Alpha shoppers and capitalize on online beauty sales as brick-and-mortar competition intensifies from Target and Walmart.
+Ulta plans to launch an exclusive brand assortment on TikTok Shop to attract Gen Z and Gen Alpha shoppers and tap online beauty demand as competition intensifies from Target and Walmart.

-“To Ulta’s credit, it is capturing share in what we believe is a larger beauty category migration online,” William Blair analysts said, expressing confidence about an upside to the annual sales forecast.
+“To Ulta’s credit, it is capturing share in what we believe is a larger beauty category migration online,” William Blair analysts said, adding they see an upside to the annual sales forecast.

-At least seven brokerages cut price targets on the stock following the results.
+At least eight brokerages cut price targets on the stock, which slid nearly 13% on Friday.

-The company’s forward price-to-earnings multiple, a common benchmark for valuing stocks, is 21.62, compared with 29.53 for Estee Lauder and 19.84 for Elf Beauty.
+The company’s forward price-to-earnings multiple, a common benchmark for valuing stocks, was 21.62, compared with 29.53 for Estee Lauder and 19.84 for Elf Beauty, data compiled by LSEG showed.

-(Reporting by Neil J Kanatt in Bengaluru; Editing by Arpan Varghese and Shreya Biswas)
+(Reporting by Neil J Kanatt in Bengaluru; Editing by Arpan Varghese, Shreya Biswas and Shilpi Majumdar)

 Previous